|

-Total Issues: 753 Another title originally from the same publisher was EVERYBODY'S MAGAZINE, a mass- circulation journal which carried fact articles, and fiction by famous writers.
+Total Issues: 878 (of which 753 were pulp or pulp-digest, and the remainder in the larger, "men's magazine" format) Another title originally from the same publisher was EVERYBODY'S MAGAZINE, a mass- circulation journal which carried both fact articles and fiction by famous writers.
 By the late 1920's EVERYBODY'S had become an all-fiction magazine (to all intents a pulp), and as sales were faltering it was combined in 1929 into Ridgway's pulp fiction magazine ROMANCE.
 In a way this closed the circle; for ADVENTURE had come about as an extension of the company into the pulp fiction area.
 Ridgway's other magazine ROMANCE had been created in 1919 as a stablemate of ADVENTURE, and at first published fiction in the swashbuckling mold of heroic "romance" as the term was used in the 19th Century.
 It came out with a dozen monthly issues and stopped; in November 1928 it was revived and ran monthly until January 1930, combined with EVERYBODY'S beginning with the June 1929 issue.
-You can see several issues of ROMANCE at the end of the section of EVERYBODY'S. Its attempt to attract women readers was clear from the beginning, but the 1929 covers always contain the specific word "love" somewhere in their descriptions of contents.
+We have cover images of nearly all of the issues online.
+Its attempt to attract women readers was clear from the beginning, but the 1929 covers always contain the specific word "love" somewhere in their descriptions of contents.
 (It may be the case that the 1919-20 version of the magazine published some of the material originally bought for ADVENTURE in the mid-teens during its "Life and Love" phase, but not published before the format changed back; this would be an interesting research project.)
-The contents of ADVENTURE have been indexed, and the index includes cover artists.
-It's out of print, but used copies of the Index to ADVENTURE are available for those with plenty of money.
-LOCUS sells a CD-ROM version of it, with updates, for $29.95.
-There is just a stub for thematic listings of covers and artists on our All-Title Artists Listing Page, and this is only updated on occasion; see the Reference Information fields for the magazine iself (where that information has been entered).
-We have a very good selection of early covers online already.
-While the magazine lasted in one form or another into the 1970's, we're currently displaying only covers from its beginning in 1910 into the early 1920's.
-For several years it was publishing three issues a month!
-That's a lot of covers to find and show; we're working on it.
-The quality of these cover images varies from pristine to less-than-perfect, depending on whether they were scanned and photographed from copies we hold, donated by friends of MagazineArt, or scoured off the web or eBay.
-If you have copies of these magazines, and can help us put better images up here on the web for everyone to see, please contact us.
+Richard Bleiler's history of the magazine is available for free at Phil Stephensen-Payne's excellent website.
+You will also find there a complete index to the contents and cover artists.
+A hardcover edition of this information was published, and is available for those with plenty of money.
+If you have clean copies of these magazines, and can help us put better images up here on the web for everyone to see, please contact us.
 Sources:

 Update history: